PHY-Wireless/sdk-nrf-otdoa/samples/cellular/otdoa/README.rst

    :local:
    :depth: 2

-This sample demonstrats how to use the OTDOA library on your device
+This sample demonstrates how to use the OTDOA library on your device

 Requirements
 ************